These 10 stories of women in the bible will encourage and inspire you to see the pivotal role your own life plays in the God’s story!

 God does not define us by those.
 He blesses and calls us all.

-Look at our characters.
+Look at the stories of these female characters.
 One is unnamed.
 Most had no power, prestige, or popularity.

-God ever uses ordinary people, the unlikely ones.
+God even uses ordinary people, the unlikely ones.
 He uses the weak to touch or topple the strong.
 You can do something good for this world or even for just someone.
+You are an important part of God’s story.

 The Scriptures got lots of promises for you.
 You are loved and not condemned.
 You are God’s, and He has made you wonderfully.
 You’re never alone.
 And you’re a chosen one.